SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-14-veni-veni-paxlovid.md

    0.68 1.00 1.00
    ```
 3. __Viral load:__ It reduced viral load in the treatment arm vs placebo arm by a large
    fold ratio: 0.93 log10 copies/ml, which in the vernacular is a 10-fold reduction.

    Translation: "ginormous".
 The drug is working by a mechanism of action (reduction in
    viral load) that is right down at the root cause of the disease.
-4. __Side effects:__  There are always side-effects, sometimes unpleasant.
-Sometimes
+4. __Side effects:__  There are always side-effects, sometimes unpleasant, sometimes
-   fatal.
+   even fatal.
 The side effects here were described as "mild".
 (But remember: this is a press
    release, so they _would_ say that, wouldn't they?)

-More to the point is whether side
-   effects were so strong as to get people to drop out of the trial: 2% dropout in the
+   More to the point is whether side effects were so strong as to get people to drop out
-   treatment arm, vs 4.2% in the placebo arm.
-The treatment arm experienced fewer or
+   of the trial: 2% dropout in the treatment arm, vs 4.2% in the placebo arm.
+The
-   milder side-effects (enough to make people drop out) than the placebo.
-Always love to
+   treatment arm experienced fewer or milder side-effects (enough to make people drop out)
-   see that.
+   than the placebo.
+Always love to see that.
 5. __Vaccinated vs unvaccinated:__ In vaccinated subjects, it was less good at reducing
    symptoms, but still reduced hospitalization by 70%.
 Now there are more vaccinated these
    days, so 70% of a larger number, as Zvi pointed out, might mean more than the